Mister Negative: Fictional character biography

-During the "Gang War" storyline, Mister Negative and Lady Yulan are at each other's throats as she claims that the Inner Demons used holy water on her vampire minions.
-During a meeting with the other crime lords, Hammerhead hears about what happened between Negative and Yulan as he tells the crime lords that Count Nefaria and Silvermane are backing him.
-At the next crime lord meeting at Arthur Avenue, Negative and Yulan are still blaming each other for the attacks.

-In Spider-Boy, it is revealed that Madame Monstrosity previously hired Mister Negative and the Inner Demons to abduct people for her experiments.
-They kidnap Bailey Briggs and Eli Hartman, who Monstrosity later transforms into Humanimals.
+In the series Spider-Boy, it is revealed that Madame Monstrosity previously hired Mister Negative and the Inner Demons to abduct people for her experiments.
+They kidnap Bailey Briggs and Eli Hartman, who Madame Monstrosity later transforms into Humanimals.
 When Madame Monstrosity asks how he will pay her, Negative advises her to turn all the men he brought her into his personal army and to do whatever she wants with.
-Monstrosity accepts the offer and receives the "keys to his kingdom", which he expects her to eventually return.
+Madame Monstrosity accepts the offer and receives the "keys to his kingdom", which he expects her to eventually return.
 In the present, Negative learns that Christina Xu found the keys and sends the Inner Demons to reclaim them.
-While brainwashing some civilians and police officers, Mister Negative was unable to brainwash Aunt May again.
-When pretending to be brainwashed after procuring a specific item from the bank vault, Bailey helps to defeat Mister Negative as he is arrested by he police.
+Bailey, having since become the hero Spider-Boy, stops Negative, who is arrested.